Looking for places to see fall foliage in Seattle?

 5. Fremont Canal Park

-If you walk on the paved path along the Fremont cut in the fall, you’ll be able to enjoy the bright yellow leaves of the trees lined up next to the canal.
-You can watch sailboats and rowers pass by and smell the warm chocolate scent of the nearby Theo Chocolate Factory in the air.
+If you walk on the paved path along the Fremont Cut in the fall, you’ll be able to enjoy the bright yellow leaves of the trees lined up next to the canal.
+You can watch sailboats and rowers pass by, and on Sundays visit the Fremont Sunday Market.

 📍Where: 199 N Canal St